Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Tables and Figures

 \section{Tables and Figures}

-Table~\ref{tab:state_fit_params} shows the exact values of the parameters we estimate using the \secondReviewChanges{neural ODE-inspired model fitting process} for each state. \secondReviewChanges{Table~\ref{tab:change} shows the effect of optimizing the locations of additional treatment facilities and the treatment budget on the compartments $A$, $R$, and $D$ after 2 years for almost all US states, and the optimality gaps (gaps between the upper and lower bounds of our solution method).
-The median of the optimality gaps is 4.28\% (mean = 3.99\%), with a maximum of 10.39\%.}
+Table~\ref{tab:state_fit_params} shows the exact values of the parameters we estimate using the \secondReviewChanges{neural ODE-inspired model fitting process} for each state. \secondReviewChanges{Table~\ref{tab:change} shows the effect of optimizing the locations of additional treatment facilities and the treatment budget on the compartments $A$, $R$, and $D$ after 2 years for almost all US states, and the optimality gaps (gaps between the upper and lower bounds of our solution method). \thirdReviewChanges{Table~\ref{tab:eqm} shows the equitability loss for all state benchmarks and optimized solutions.} }

-\reviewChanges{ Figure~\ref{fig:solve_times} shows that for all bilinear MIPs that Gurobi was unable to solve to optimality within the time limit (indicated by the black dashed line), our relaxed solution method provides high-quality solutions in an order of magnitude less time.
-Although Gurobi solves certain bilinear MIPs faster, the order of magnitude difference is not as significant. } \secondReviewChanges{The average solve time for our method is 2.179 seconds (blue dashed line) compared to the average solve time for the original bilinear formulation which is 521.220 seconds (orange dashed line).
-We also show the MIP gaps for the bilinear problem instances that cannot be solved within the time limit in Table~\ref{tab:mipgap}. }

 \end{appendices} \fi